huanghao/learning-django/chapter12/README.md

 Authentication views
 --------------------

-Django provides serveral views that can handle login, logout and password management.
+Django provides several views that can handle login, logout and password management.

-Django provices no default template for those views
+Django provides no default template for those views

 Example: